INN/news-match-donation-shortcode/readme.txt

 No, but we do recommend it if you are a News Revenue Hub client and wish to simplify your News Match donation pipeline.

 == Changelog ==

+= 0.1.2 =

+- Fixes an activation error on older PHP versions
+- Adds the ability to use NewsMatch.org donation page URLs.

+= 0.1.1 =

+Initial public release